Wilbert83/Wilbert83/README.md

 ### 💡 CO2 Laser Tube Regassing System
 > Designed a high-vacuum manifold and developed Python scripts for precise gas mixture calculation (CO₂/N₂/He).
 Restored laser tube output to **85% of original power**, enabling component rehabilitation instead of disposal.

-### 🧠 Fuzzy Logic Process Optimizer
-> Integrated fuzzy logic algorithms with low-cost sensors to optimize an industrial material transport system — no new hardware required.
-Achieved **−30% operating cycle time** and **−15% electricity consumption**.

 ### ⚡ Adaptive Hardware Migration
 > Managed emergency migration of hardware architecture and control code when microcontrollers became unavailable mid-project.
 Delivered on schedule with **30% improvement in performance stability**.